 More than a place for locals to shop, the oversized, frenetic Mall of America is a tourist destination in its own right.
 It makes perfect sense therefore (sort of) that a theme park is plopped into its cavernous middle.
 We're not talking about a couple of kiddie rides and a cotton candy machine.
 This is a full-fledged amusement park with multiple roller coasters, a giant Ferris wheel, and a slew of other thrill and kiddie rides.

 The Knott's folks used to operate the park (it was originally known as Knott's Camp Snoopy), but it now sports a Nickelodeon theme and features characters such as Dora the Explorer and SpongeBob SquarePants.
 The theme is largely decorative in that the rides are mostly off-the-shelf models that bear the names of Nickelodeon characters and include some perfunctory logos and artwork.

 Because it's indoors, the park is open year-round whenever the mall is open, which is pretty much all the time.

-The Mall of America in Bloomington, Minnesota (near Minneapolis).
+Nickelodeon Universe is inside the Mall of America in Bloomington, Minnesota (near Minneapolis).
 The mall is located at the intersection of I-494 and Highway 77.
 It is about 15 minutes from both downtown Minneapolis and downtown St. Paul and a few minutes from Minneapolis/St. Paul International Airport.